DUI Help

-Utah DUI First Offense
+Utah First Offense DUI

 In Utah, it is illegal to drive or be in physical control of a vehicle if your blood alcohol content (BAC) is 0.08% or higher.
 If you are caught doing so, you will be arrested for a DUI.
 It is important to note that one does not have to be actually driving to be arrested for DUI.
 Recently, a man was arrested while sleeping in his car with this feet hanging out the window, but the courts decided he was in physical control of the vehicle.